-Here is my roundup of iPhone Apps I downloaded and use.
-Some are free.
+Here is my roundup of iPhone Apps that I use for meditation and relaxation.

 Mind Wave 2 : Isochronic Version This is a portable audio-only mind machine with presets for different issues from anxiety to insomnia.
 All the tones are Isochronic which according to experts like David Siever who created the DAVID PAL mind machine (see this post) are more effective than the binaural tones because the entrainment beats are produced outside the brain and are more pronounced.
 You don’t need stereo headphones to use this App but it is more effective with them.
 Mind Wave 2 is audio-only and does not have a flashing screen for photic entrainment.
 It is still effective for me and I use it if I am on a trip and cannot sleep.
 There are 24 presets and it allows you to listen to music while it is playing.
 However, I think it is more effective without any music or other distractions.